-We discussed all the tools we will need in the last article and I recommend having a look, if you haven’t read it yet.
-This time, we’ll just dive right in and start building our first single coil pickup.
+We discussed all the tools we’ll need in the last article — we recommend having a look, if you haven’t yet.
+Let’s dive right in and build our first single coil pickup.

 Making single coil guitar pickups – The Bobbin

 The first thing that we need to build is the bobbin.
 There are a few pieces that fit together to create the bobbin — this is what we wrap our coil around, attach our magnets to, and attach to the guitar.

 You can try to find or create a “homemade” equivalent to these parts, or you can buy each of them separately, or as a kit, from many places online including these:

 Making single coil guitar pickups – Flatwork

 The first part of the bobbin that we need to buy or create is called the Flatwork.
 Flatwork usually looks very similar to the image in Fig 1.